SAN DIEGO BOND HEARINGS ATTORNEY

 At The Law Office of George Gedulin, we start working for our clients immediately.
 Whether you are being investigated for a crime or have just been charged, we can help you understand and prepare for the next steps in your case.
 A large part of facing a trial involves getting through multiple court appearances.
 We can help you face those proceedings with confidence so we can focus on a strategy for getting the charges dismissed, earning an acquittal, or reducing the charges.

-Reach out to our criminal defense lawyers in San Diego today for more information about our bond hearing services.
+Reach out to our bond hearing lawyers in San Diego today for more information about our services.

 Sentence Reduced, All Other Charges Dropped 16 Counts, Unlawful Sexual Intercourse with a Minor

 Client charged with multiple sexual assault offenses, facing 16 years in prison.
 Convicted of One Count of Sex with a Minor, 2 years Jail, All other charges dismissed.

 Reduced Sentence, Other Charges Dropped 24 Count, Insurance Fraud Conspiracy, Grand Theft in excess of $250,000

 Client charged as head of conspiracy to present false claims to insurance companies, losses over $250,000.
 Client facing 22 years in State Prison.
 Convicted of two counts of insurance fraud, sentenced to 2 years in jail, remaining charges dismissed.